Home Columns Books Papers Biography Contact

 Since the end of World War II, we have not seen deliberate assaults on historic landmarks that we see today.
 Both sides wantonly destroyed cities with their great historic architecture, but history was not their real target.

 History is the target today.
 The Afghan's Taliban government deliberately blew up statues of the Buddha in Bamiyan because “they weren't Muslim.”
-In the Middle East, Africa, and Pakistan, Islamists are targeting churches for destruction, something not more...
+In the Middle East, Africa, and Pakistan, Islamists are targeting churches for destruction, something more...

 Print